About our magazine

 COAT began in 1989 by exposing and opposing ARMX, Canada's largest arms bazaar.
 (Early history.)
 Our first campaign led to Ottawa City Council's 20-year ban on hosting arms bazaars on municipal property.

-For more than two decades, COAT has published Press for Conversion!
-For its first ten years it focused on the conversion of military industries and bases to socially-useful civilian use.
+For almost 30 years, COAT has published Press for Conversion!
+For its first decade it focused on the conversion of military industries and bases to socially-useful civilian use.
 Since 2000, COAT's magazine has focused on a different anti-war theme.
 Our goal is to debunk the national myth that Canada is a global force for peace, human rights and multiculturalism.